Past Articles

 -

 Go to Freshmen Orientation and help get them settled.
 Simply don’t drop them off and leave.
 Determine your departure based on the schedule created by the college or university.
+If they are returning to college and it is not local, try and stay overnight.
+That way if something pops up, you are directly available.
+If nothing changes, head home.

 -

 Make sure your name is on any release forms giving you permission to have access to their medical records and in some cases, their academic progress.
+Laws now govern that colleges DO NOT have to release information regardless who is paying the bills.
+Your child is 18 or older.
+This is a proactive essential!

 -